Everything In Its Time

 Everything In its Time

-Love by Leora - exclusive matchmaking for Baby Boomers/Seniors in the Baltimore / DC Metro areaEvie is a 53 year old self-employed professional woman whom I recruited to meet a very special 60 year old client named Jason.
+Evie is a 53-year-old self-employed professional woman whom I recruited to meet a very special 60-year-old client named Jason.

 They met and had a very good first date.
-He described her as “much more attractive than her photo”, intelligent and articulate, although somewhat reserved.
+He described her as “much more attractive than her photo”, intelligent, and articulate, although somewhat reserved.
 He expressed an interest in seeing her again.
 Her feedback to me was similar.
-She thought he was attractive, accomplished, had good values and a great sense of humor.
+She thought he was attractive, accomplished, had good values, and a great sense of humor.

 When I asked her if she was open to seeing him again, she hesitated and stated that although she had a really nice time with him, she wasn’t sure, since she couldn’t say that this was the man she’d like to marry.

 “Marry?”
 I exclaimed.
-“The question is simply whether you’d enjoy a second date with Jason, not whether you’d be inclined to marry him!” and that I thought she was ‘putting the cart before the horse’ in this scenario.
+“The question is simply whether you’d enjoy a second date with Jason, not whether you’d be inclined to marry him!”
+I thought she was ‘putting the cart before the horse’ in this scenario.

 Having just skimmed the surface of everything she would want and need to know about him before deciding to even date him exclusively, it doesn’t serve Evie to try and figure out if this man is “marriage material” based on only one meeting.